miia/findingARent/README.md

-*USAGE:*
+###Usage:

--cava.sh "extracts" the Rent folder from your Firefox bookmarks as a human-readable .csv file and pushas it to Github :)
+- cava.sh "extracts" the Rent folder from your Firefox bookmarks as a human-readable .csv file, commits the file and pushes it upstream
--point it to the Firefox bookmarks file on your local disk and specify a name for the output file:
+- point it to the Firefox bookmarks file on your local disk and specify a name for the output file:
-    cava.sh <path_to_bookmarks_file> output.csv
+> *cava.sh /path/to/firefox/bookmarks.sqlite output.csv*

--make sure you have appropriate permissions to push to the repo
+- make sure you have appropriate permissions to push upstream